Desiwah/RScanPlus/README.md

 # **Overview**

-⚡ **Instant Info Lookup** Employees can perform rapid price and product info checks on employer websites, bypassing the need for dedicated company hardware.
+⚡ **Instant Info Lookup** Employees can perform rapid price and product info checks on retailer websites using a built-in browser wrapper, bypassing the need for dedicated company hardware.

-🛒 **Customer Utility** Customers can scan any product to instantly see pricing and details on the retailer's official website.

-📋 **New: My Lists (Inventory & Prep)** Create, name, and manage personal lists.
-Scan barcodes or use OCR to add items with specific quantities—perfect for inventory prep or shopping lists.
+📋 **Inventory & List Management** Create, name, and manage personal lists.
+Scan barcodes, use OCR for printed codes, or select text directly from the browser to add items with specific quantities—perfect for inventory prep or shopping lists.

-🔍 **Hardware-Grade Scanning** High-speed recognition for all major barcode types and printed product codes (OCR).
+🔊 **Quick Scan Mode** Maximize efficiency with physical keybindings.
+Use your device's **Volume Buttons** to trigger the scanner or identify text without touching the screen.

-✨ **AI-Powered Deep Dive** Two taps away from Google Gemini.
-Automatically prepare research prompts to find product details that aren't listed on the store's website.
+✨ **AI-Powered Deep Dive** Two taps away from **Google Gemini**.
+Automatically prepare and copy research prompts to find product details that aren't listed on the store's official website.

-🛡️ **Strictly Private** No accounts, no cloud tracking, and no internal API access.
-Your preferences and product lists stay 100% local to your device.
+🗣️ **Direct Feedback Loop** Built-in tools to suggest new stores, request languages, or report bugs directly to the developer via Discord integration.

 &nbsp;

 # **Instructions**

-1. **Setup:** Select your **Country** and **Language** in settings.
+1. **Setup:** Select your **Country**, **Language**, and **Theme** in settings.
-2. **Scan:** Tap the **Scanner Button** to fetch info from a retailer's public website.
+2. **Scan:** Use the on-screen button or enable **Quick Scan Mode** (Volume Buttons) to fetch info.
-3. **Organize:** Use the **Create a List** card to start saving products and quantities.
+3. **Organize:** Use the **List Manager** to create inventory or shopping lists.
+You can sort items by barcode, product code, or quantity.
 4. **Research:** Tap the **Gemini Icon** while browsing to trigger an AI-assisted product deep dive.
+5. **Feedback:** Found a bug or missing a store?
+Use the **Suggest** or **Bug Report** buttons in the footer.

 &nbsp;

 > [!TIP]
-> Use the **My Lists** feature to keep track of items you need to restock or check.
-Long-press any list to rename or delete it!
+> **Web Selection:** Highlight any text on a webpage inside the app to instantly add it to your active list as a barcode or product code!

 &nbsp;